 Planning Control Assessment Clause 44.06 Bushfire Management Overlay (BMO) Applies to: Wind energy facility and utility installation (transmission line) The entire wind farm site is affected by the BMO.
 There are no planning requirements under the BMO for a wind energy facility, however the wind energy guidelines in Victoria require matters relating to bushfire and emergency management to be considered.
 The Bushfire Risk Assessment and Mitigation Plan Technical Report (as part of the EES) has been prepared to assess the bushfire risk and recommend mitigation measures.
 Most of the transmission line is affected by the BMO.
-Whilst there are no planning requirements under the BMO for a utility installation, a Bushfire Risk Assessment and Mitigation Plan Technical Report (Appendix W to the EES) has been prepared to assess the bushfire risk and recommend mitigation measures.
-With the implementation of these mitigation measures, the transmission line is not expected to conflict with the objectives or intent of the BMO.
+Whilst there are no planning requirements under the BMO for a utility installation, a Bushfire Risk Assessment and Mitigation Plan Technical Report (as part of the EES) has been prepared to assess the bushfire risk and recommend mitigation of the EES has been prepared to assess the bushfire risk and recommend measures.
 Particular Provisions Clause 52.05 Signs Applies to: Wind energy facility and utility installation (transmission line) Business identification signage is proposed as part of the Project.
 The location of Project signage would be identified during detailed design.
 Signage requirements will be regulated by the Incorporated Document for the Project.
-Clause 52.06 Car Parking Applies to: Wind energy facility (operation)Clause 52.06 applies to a new use proposed on the land.
+Clause 52.06 Car Parking Applies to: Wind energy facility (operation) Clause 52.06 applies to a new use proposed on the land.
 The number of car parking spaces required for a wind energy facility is not defined in Table 1 to Clause 52.06-6.
-In this case, car parking must be provided to the satisfaction of the responsible authority.A site office and compound for the operation of the wind energy facility will include car parking facilities in accordance with the needs of the operation.
+In this case, car parking must be provided to the satisfaction of the responsible authority.
+A site office and compound for the operation of the wind energy facility will include car parking facilities in accordance with the needs of the operation.
 Clause 52.08 Earth and Energy Resources Applies to: Limestone Quarry Clause 52.08-1 states a permit is required unless explicitly stated otherwise in the table of exemptions, which includes: Extractive Industry.
 The extractive industry use must comply with Section 77T of the Mineral Resource (Sustainable Development Act) 1990.
-Section 77T of the MRSD Act states that a planning permit under the P&amp;E Act is not requiring if an EES (under the EE Act) has been prepared for the proposed extractive activities and the work authority has been granted by the Minister for Resources following their consideration of the Minister's Assessment of the EES.
+Section 77T of the MRSD Act states that a planning permit under the P&amp;E Act is not requir if an EES (under the EE Act) has been prepared for the proposed extractive activities and the work authority has been granted by the Minister for Resources following their consideration of the Minister's Assessment of the EES.
 Clause 52.17 Native Vegetation Applies to: Whole of Project Removal of native vegetation within the Project Land has been minimised where possible.
 Section 4.4.1.2 summarises how the removal of native vegetation has been minimised in relation to the wind farm and transmission line components.
 Details regarding the proposed removal of native vegetation is discussed in The Flora and Fauna Existing Conditions and Impact Assessment Technical Report (Appendix C to the EES).
 Wind Farm: Impacts to native vegetation within the wind farm site have been minimised through micro-sitting of wind turbines, access tracks and associated infrastructure.
 In addition, consideration of the placement of wind turbines within environmental and landscape overlays to further avoid impacts to native vegetation.